A Lesson to Learn: Baidu Inc. (BIDU)

 BIDU’s Market Performance

-BIDU stocks went down by -11.59% for the week, with a monthly drop of -23.62% and a quarterly performance of -25.86%, while its annual performance rate touched -48.28%.
-The volatility ratio for the week stands at 5.55% while the volatility levels for the past 30 days are set at 4.58% for Baidu Inc..
-The simple moving average for the period of the last 20 days is -16.23% for BIDU stocks with a simple moving average of -27.39% for the last 200 days.
+BIDU stocks went up by 8.38% for the week, with a monthly drop of -13.67% and a quarterly performance of -15.26%, while its annual performance rate touched -40.96%.
+The volatility ratio for the week stands at 6.28% while the volatility levels for the past 30 days are set at 4.98% for Baidu Inc..
+The simple moving average for the period of the last 20 days is -3.90% for BIDU stocks with a simple moving average of -18.94% for the last 200 days.

 Analysts’ Opinion of BIDU